Sixes River - Oregon Coast

 This scenic and secluded destination at the junction of Elephant Rock Creek and the Sixes is a perfect roadside swimming hole.
 Public land begins at the eastern side of the bridge over the Elephant Rock Creek.
 Park your car and find a short trail to the river.

 This truly unique site features beautiful rock formations and clear emerald-green water.
-If your intention is not just wading and enjoying the river, you can swim in a deep swimming hole at the huge rock in the middle of the river.
+If your intention is not just to wade and enjoy the river, you can swim in a deep swimming hole at the huge rock in the middle of the river.

 Sixes River Recreation Site